CloudSantosh/jenkins-master-slave-nodes/README.md

 - terraform validate
 - terraform apply --auto-approve

-Note: run terraform command in the directory /dev because all modules are deployed from this folder.
+**Run terraform command in the directory /dev because all modules are invoked and deployed from this folder.**

 ## Steps for jenkins master and slave configuration